Figure 8 (album)

-Figure 8 is the fifth studio album by American singer-songwriter Elliott Smith, and the final studio album released during his lifetime.
+Figure 8 is the fifth studio album by American singer-songwriter Elliott Smith, and the final album released during his lifetime.
 It was recorded from 1998 to 2000 at numerous studios and released on April 18, 2000, through DreamWorks Records.
 Preceded by the singles "Happiness" and "Son of Sam", Figure 8 was Smith's second release on a major label.

 Background

 Figure 8 was recorded at Sunset Sound in Hollywood, Sonora Studios in Los Angeles, Capitol Studios in Hollywood and Abbey Road Studios in London.
 Initially titled Place Pigalle, after the square in Paris, the title is thought to be taken from a song by Schoolhouse Rock!; Smith covered this song, but it did not make the final track listing.
 Regarding the album's title, Smith said in a May 11, 2000, article in Boston Herald:

 I liked the idea of a self-contained, endless pursuit of perfection.
 But I have a problem with perfection.
 I don't think perfection is very artful.
 But there's something I liked about the image of a skater going in this endless twisted circle that doesn't have any real endpoint.
 So the object is not to stop or arrive anywhere; it's just to make this thing as beautiful as they can.

 Smith described the songs on the album as "more fragmented and dreamlike".
 The lyrics contain references to serial killer David Berkowitz, the Hindu deity Shiva, actor Bruno Schleinstein, the Hawthorne Bridge in Portland, and the comic book character Sgt.
 Rock.
 In interviews Smith asserted that his reference to Berkowitz was intended to be dreamlike or impressionistic.
 A fan of filmmaker Werner Herzog and Schleinstein, Smith said in an interview with Revolver "How come we have no Bruno S. [in America]?
 How come he can be a film star in Europe, but over here everybody has to look like they were computer generated?"
 Smith would again reference Hindu deities at two shows in 2003 when he appeared on stage with the words "Kali - The Destroyer" written on his arm.